j0nathanj/CTF-WriteUps/2018/GoogleCTF-2018/pwn/SFTP/README.md

 After reading the disassembly of the function that is responsible for the authentication, we noticed that this can not only be reversed, but it can also be brute-forced quite easily.

+After bypassing the authentication, we can find an `sftp.c` source file under `/home/src/sftp.c`, this file is handy and saves quite some reversing time.

 Yet, we decided to write a Z3 script to reverse the "hashing" process and retreive the password.
 The script can be found below and also in the `find_password.py` script attached.